psipred/s4pred/README.md

 # S4PRED

-A tool for accurate prediction of a protein's secondary structure from only it's amino acid sequence with no evolutionary information.
+A tool for accurate prediction of a protein's secondary structure from only its amino acid sequence with no evolutionary information i.e. MSA required.

 ### About